davep/twobee/README.md

 There are a few convenience methods and the like on `TwoBitBases` to make it easy to work with, with a bunch more to come as I get time to tinker.

+## TODO

+Lots.
+Lots and lots.
+I will be hacking on this more.

 [//]: # (README.md ends here)